-- the use of the proceeds of this offering; - the state of government legislation, regulation and policies that support energy efficiency, clean energy and sustainable infrastructure projects and that enhance the economic feasibility of energy efficiency, clean energy and sustainable infrastructure projects and the general market demands for such projects; - · market trends in our industry, energy markets, commodity prices, interest rates, the debt and lending markets or the general economy; - our business and investment strategy; - · our ability to complete potential new financing opportunities in our pipeline; - · our relationships with originators, investors, market intermediaries and professional advisers; - · competition from other providers of financing; - · our or any other companies' projected operating results; - actions and initiatives of the U.S. federal, state and local government and changes to U.S. federal, state and local government policies and the execution and impact of these actions, initiatives and policies; - · the state of the U.S. economy generally or in specific geographic regions, states or municipalities; economic trends and economic recoveries; - our ability to obtain and maintain financing arrangements on favorable terms, including securitizations; - · our acquisition and integration of American Wind Capital Company, LLC; - general volatility of the securities markets in which we participate; - changes in the value of our assets, our portfolio of assets and our investment and underwriting process; - · interest rate and maturity mismatches between our assets and any borrowings used to fund such assets; - changes in interest rates and the market value of our target assets; - · changes in commodity prices; - effects of hedging instruments on our target assets;
+- · our expected returns and performance of our investments; - the state of government legislation, regulation and policies that support energy efficiency, renewable energy and sustainable infrastructure projects and that enhance the economic feasibility of energy efficiency, renewable energy and sustainable infrastructure projects and the general market demands for such projects; - market trends in our industry, energy markets, commodity prices, interest rates, the debt and lending markets or the general economy; - our business and investment strategy; - availability of opportunities to finance energy efficiency, renewable energy and sustainable infrastructure projects and our ability to complete potential new opportunities in our pipeline; - · our relationships with originators, investors, market intermediaries and professional advisers; - · competition from other providers of financing; - · our or any other companies' projected operating results; - actions and initiatives of the U.S. federal, state and local governments and changes to U.S. federal, state and local government policies, regulations, tax laws and rates and the execution and impact of these actions, initiatives and policies; - the state of the U.S. economy generally or in specific geographic regions, states or municipalities; economic trends and economic recoveries; - our ability to obtain and maintain financing arrangements on favorable terms, including securitizations; - · general volatility of the securities markets in which we participate; - changes in the value of our assets, our portfolio of assets and our investment and underwriting process; - interest rate and maturity mismatches between our assets and any borrowings used to fund such assets; - changes in interest rates and the market value of our assets and target assets; - changes in commodity prices; - effects of hedging instruments on our assets; - rates of default or decreased recovery rates on our assets; - the degree to which our hedging strategies may or may not protect us from interest rate volatility; - impact of and changes in accounting guidance and similar matters; - our ability to maintain our qualification as a REIT;